 The Selective Service System maintains a Veterans' Re-employment Program.
 This program has been organized so that it works in Washington, in your state capital, and in your own community.
 On your local Selective Service Board there is a man who has been assigned to advise you about getting a job.
-He is known as a Re-employment

-Committeeman.
-When you report to your local board after discharge, be sure to meet him.
+He is known as a Reemployment Committeeman, when you report to your local board after discharge, be sure to meet him.
 He will want to go over your Form 100 with you.
-Information on this form becomes useful to him in helping you get your old job back or a new job utilizing your special training.
+Information on this form becomes useful to him in helping you get your old job back or a new job in time with your special training.